Inference of the optical depth to reionization $\tau$ from $\textit{Planck}$ CMB maps with convolutional neural networks: Results on simulations

 \section{Results on simulations}

 Before arriving at the estimation of $\tau$ from the \planck{} \srolltwo{} data, we considered several setups to train our CNN model, increasing the complexity of the training simulations.
 This allowed us to get valuable insight into the learning process.
-In particular, we start by training the CNN on a set of simulations including CMB+Gaussian noise (see Section~\ref{ssec:noise_sims}), either on a single frequency channel, or on two channels.
-We then move to simulations including non-Gaussian systematic effects (\textit{i.e.} \srolltwo{} simulations), trying different possible strategies to obtain unbiased $\tau$ estimates in the presence of complex residuals.
-Only once we achieve this, we apply our trained model to real \planck{} data.
-In all the cases presented in this Section, the CNNs are trained and tested considering the $f_{\rm sky}=0.5$ mask as our reference (see Figure~\ref{fig:masks}).
-A summary of all the analysis cases, along with their corresponding results tables and figures, can be found in Table~\ref{tab:tests_overview}.
+In particular, we started by training the CNN on a set of simulations including CMB with Gaussian noise (see Sect.~\ref{ssec:noise_sims}), either on a single frequency channel, or on two channels.
+We then moved to simulations including non-Gaussian systematic effects (i.e., \srolltwo{} simulations), trying different possible strategies to obtain unbiased $\tau$ estimates in the presence of complex residuals.
+Only once we achieved this, we applied our trained model to real \planck{} data.
+In all the cases presented in this section, we trained and tested the CNNs considering the $f_{\rm sky}=0.5$ mask as our reference (see Fig.~\ref{fig:masks}).
+A summary of all analysis cases, along with their corresponding results tables and figures, can be found in Table~\ref{tab:tests_overview}.